futuregrid/virtual-cluster/README.md

 We assume that yo do not have super user priviledges on the computer where you like to install our tool.

-only for india
+TODO: only for india
-module load python
+TODO: module load python

-step 1: Download virtualenv.py from following link:
+##Step 1: Download virtualenv.py from following link:

     wget https://raw.github.com/pypa/virtualenv/master/virtualenv.py

-step 2: Install virtualenv by
+##Step 2: Install virtualenv by

     python virtualenv.py --system-site-packages ENV

-setp 3: Activate virtualenv by
+##Step 3: Activate virtualenv by

     source ENV/bin/activate

-setp 4: Make egg by
+##Step 4: install the virtual cluster with pip

     ENV/bin/pip install futuregrid.virtual.cluster
-#    ENV/bin/python setup.py bdist_egg

 <br>